North Carolina Association of Veterinary Technicians

 She is married with one daughter in grad school and engaged to be wed later this year.
 In her spare time, she is also a licensed wildlife rehabilitator and enjoys the challenge of raising free range chickens and maintaining a functional garden in the same space.
 She also has a cat, Dinah, a dog Sadie and a koi pond and yes the fish and chickens all have names.

-Education Coordinator: Nathan Moyer, RVT
+Education Coordinator: Carrie Fellows, MVCC, RVT

 Fundraising Coordinator: Susan Bray, RVT